heartsentwined/ember-auth/README.md

   authRedirect: true
 ```

-It is a good idea to make your sign out route auth-only with redirection:
+It is a good idea to make your sign out route authenticated-only with redirection:
 non-authenticated users should not try to sign out; and in any case your
 server API should reject sign out request from non-authenticated users anyway.